CERTIFICATE IN MOLECULAR BIOPHYSICS

 - MB&B/CHEM307/308 Molecular Biophysics Journal Club

-In both the MB&B and chemistry majors students must take either two (MB&B) or three (CHEM) elective courses to complete the major.
+In both the MB&B and CHEM majors, students must take either two (MB&B) or three (CHEM) elective courses to complete the major.
 To achieve certification, students must choose their elective courses in the area of molecular biophysics.
 Elective courses can be chosen from a set of courses offered by participating faculty (see course cluster).
 In addition, students must do independent research for at least two semesters under the direction of one of the program faculty.
-It is possible to be jointly mentored; however, at least one mentor must be a faculty participant in the Molecular Biophysics program.
+It is possible to be jointly mentored; however, at least one mentor must be a faculty participant in the molecular biophysics program.

 Graduate students in chemistry, physics, or the life sciences may elect to participate in the interdisciplinary program in molecular biophysics.
 Program participants pursue a course of study and research that often overlaps the disciplinary boundaries of chemistry, biology, molecular biology, and physics.
 Graduate training opportunities are available for students with undergraduate background in any one of these areas.
 Individualized programs of study are provided so that each student obtains the necessary interdisciplinary background for advanced study and research in molecular biophysics.

 Interested students should contact Prof. D. L. Beveridge (email@example.com) or Prof. Ishita Mukerji (firstname.lastname@example.org)